 What inspires you to continue to do this work and how are you sure that you can help me?

 We can never have too many healthy human beings in this world.
-As a Certified Trauma Expert, and Enneagram Practitioner, with vital years of working in mental health at some of the top facilities, such as Seneca Family of Agencies, UC Davis Health, and Sutter Health, I have countless of trauma-informed and crisis work experience.
+As a Certified Trauma Expert, and Enneagram Practitioner, with vital years of working in mental health through Private Practice and formerly, some of the top facilities: Seneca Family of Agencies, UC Davis Health, and Sutter Health, I have countless trauma-informed and crisis work experience.
 I remain inspired by the narratives of clients and their courage to work through pain and move past challenges.
 I can help you, because I know what it takes to work through pain like your life depends on it.
 I’m a fierce challenger and advocate of a Therapist, and in our work together, I will see you, I will hear you, and show you what you were capable of all along… wholeness and growth.

 How are you with talking about religion or spirituality, if that’s important to me?

 I love it!
 I want you to bring your entire self into session, because there I will meet you and we will do powerful work together.
-In my personal life, my reverence of the spiritual journey and the value of exploring inner depths, also contributes to how I show up as a Therapist.
+In my personal life, my reverence for the spiritual journey and the value of exploring inner depths also contributes to how I show up as a Therapist.
 I would be honored to hold space for you as you explore the depths of your being and your experiences.
 You can also expect me to provide support on how to integrate it all- the experiences of your mind, body, soul, and spirit.